 by Louise Tait

-[Note: my story of tango starts in 1996 and is evidence that tango is very compelling and should perhaps come with a health warning!]
+[Note: my story of tango starts in 1996 and is evidence that tango can be very compelling, even in a heteronormative environment!]

 In the autumn of 1996 a friend and I started going to classes for different types of dance.
 Nothing set the heather alight until a merengue teacher, who had barely tried tango himself, finished a class with the few steps he knew.
 It was enough… this was what we wanted to learn and dance.